pantheon-systems/documentation/source/content/php-versions.md

 </dl>

-♱ Sites using retired versions of PHP will continue to serve pages, but new development cannot be done.
+♱ Sites using these versions of PHP will continue to serve pages, but new development cannot be done.
 To resume development on a site using a retired version of PHP, first upgrade the PHP version on the development environment.
+The behavior of the development environment is undefined and not supported.

 ### CMS Version Requirements